TL-B language

 .

-it will parse it as Bool.bool_false
+, the TL-B parser will interpret it as Bool.bool_false

 .

-Let's say we have more complex examples:
+Let's now look at some more complex examples:

 tag_a$10 val:(## 32) = A;